Stratifications of Newton polygon strata and Traverso's conjectures for p-divisible groups: The going down principle

 The essence of the proof of Lemma \ref{Le-aux-fam} is the following.
 Assume that for $n\in\NN^{\ast}$ we want to lift a display $(P,Q,\iota,\varepsilon,F_1)$ over $k$ of level $n$ to a display $(P',Q',\iota',\varepsilon',F_1')$ over $k$ of level $n+1$.
 It is easy to see that the quadruple $(P',Q',\iota',\varepsilon')$ is uniquely determined up to isomorphism and thus we can fix it.
 The set of lifts $F_1^\prime$ of $F_1$ is a principally homogeneous space under the $k$-vector space of $\sigma$-linear maps $Q\to p^nP'\cong P/pP$.

 \begin{proof}[Proof of Lemma \ref{Le-aux-fam}] Let $X=\Spec R$.
 We recall that the category of infinitesimal $p$-divisible groups over $R$ is equivalent to the category of nilpotent displays over $R$, cf.\ \cite{Zi1} and \cite{La}.
 Let $\scrP=(P,Q,F,F_1)$ be the nilpotent display over $R$ associated to $\scrD$ i.e.,\ $\scrD=BT(\scrP)$ in the sense of \cite[Thm.~81]{Zi1}.
+Here $F:P\to P$ and $F_1:Q\to P$ are $\sigma$-linear maps of $W(R)$-modules.
 We choose a normal decomposition $P=J\oplus T$ of finitely generated projective $W(R)$-modules such that $Q=J\oplus I_RT$.
-Let $\Psi:P\to P$ be the associated $\sigma$-linear automorphism given by $F_1$ on $J$ and by $F$ on $T$, cf \cite[Lemma 9]{Zi1}.
+Let $\Psi:P\to P$ be the $\sigma$-linear automorphism given by $F_1$ on $J$ and by $F$ on $T$, cf. \cite[Lemma 9]{Zi1}.